CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 #### SYS.2.2.2.A7 Using the Windows User Account Control UAC

-To support restrictive rights assignment, the user account control (UAC) SHOULD be enabled.
+To support restrictive rights allocation, the user account control (UAC) SHOULD be enabled.
 For default users, SHOULD be set to automatically decline the password prompt for elevated privileges.
-For administrator accounts, the UAC setting SHOULD balance the usability and security level.
+For administrator accounts, the setting of UAC SHOULD be balanced between usability and security level.
 The decision SHOULD be documented and the corresponding settings configured.
 It SHOULD be checked regularly if the need still exists and the rights are adjusted or withdrawn accordingly.
 #### SYS.2.2.2.A8 Using the homegroup feature [User]

 Clients SHOULD NOT offer services such as file or printer sharing.
 A security policy (GPO) with the setting "Prevent the computer from joining a homegroup" SHOULD apply to all clients.
-If the feature is used for operational reasons, users SHOULD be trained in handling homegroup permissions.
+If the feature is used for operational reasons, users SHOULD be trained in using homegroup permissions.

 #### SYS.2.2.2.A9 Privacy and Data Saving on Windows 8.1 Clients [User]

 If Microsoft accounts are created for the users, only absolutely necessary information about the persons should be deposited.
 The SmartScreen function SHOULD be reviewed and evaluated for compatibility with internal or external privacy policies.
-Before an application or app is released for use within the institution, SHOULD carefully examine which data applications and apps automatically submit to the Microsoft cloud.
+Before an application or app is released for use within the institution, SHOW carefully what data applications and apps will automatically submit to the Microsoft cloud.
 Applications SHOULD be configured so that no such data is transmitted.
 Apps with unwanted or unnecessarily extensive data transfer to third parties SHOULD NOT be used.

 #### SYS.2.2.2.A10 Integration of online accounts in the operating system

-The login to the IT system and the domain SHOULD only be done with an account of a self-operated directory service, such Active Directory.
+The registration on the IT system and the domain SHOULD only be done with an account of a self-operated directory service, such Active Directory.
 A local login SHOULD be reserved for administrators.
 When using online accounts to log in, eg. For example, a Microsoft account or accounts from other providers of identity management services SHOULD be made aware of the security of the provider and privacy.

 #### SYS.2.2.2.A11 Configuration of Synchronization Mechanisms in Windows 8.1